jacobkap/ucrbook/docs/06_shr.md

 #### Ethnicity

 The final demographic variable is ethnicity which is whether the victim or offender is Hispanic or not Hispanic.
-The UCR data has a weird relationship with this variable (which is also in the Arrests by Age, Sex, and Race dataset, discussed in Chapter \@ref(arrests)) where ethnicity is technically a variable in the data but very rarely collected.
+The SHR data has a weird relationship with this variable (which is also in the Arrests by Age, Sex, and Race dataset, discussed in Chapter \@ref(arrests)) where ethnicity is technically a variable in the data but very rarely collected.
 As such, this is an unreliable variable that if you really want to use needs careful attention to make sure it is being reported consistently by the agencies that you are looking at.

 The vast majority - 71.6% - of offenders have an unknown ethnicity while 21.5% are not Hispanic and 6.9% are Hispanic.